ibrahimshaabann/factory/Documentation.md

 ### Manager Dashboard
 - Administrative dashboard for managing products, users, and generating reports.

+### Branch Manager Dashboard
+- Administrative dashboard for managing each branch using location-based data retrieval.

 ### Product Management
 - Tools for managing product details, categories, and production stages.